blackgauss/dauphinvis/OUTLINE.md

 ## Motion detection
 Currently, we are deciding among the following methods:
    ### PIR Sensor
    On testing, this gives the most false triggers.
+   ### Camera Vision
+   This is computationally expensive / we don't know how to implement cheaply.
    ### Ultrasonic Sensor
    This is the current method in progress.
-    ### Camera Vision
-        This is computational expensive / we don't know how to implement cheaply.